liu-jian-heng/affine_equiv/README.md

+// this is the forked version of GV
 # GV
 - **GV** serves as the bridge between multiple engines, meaning that developers who require several engines can implement their algorithms using only **"GV"**